asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Advanced Features/Hierarchical Chunking.md

 - BFS level assignment: Linear-time traversal from root.
 - Optional validation: Can be disabled to reduce overhead.
 - Memory: Root summary is lightweight; children reuse content references.
+- **Content preservation**: The hybrid leaf detection logic has minimal performance impact while ensuring no content is lost.

 Empirical tests demonstrate:
 - Fast processing on large documents with many headers.